alovak/match_json/README.md

 ![Match JSON](assets/match.png "Match JSON")

-Test your JSON in RSpec and Cucumber, like a boss.
+Test your JSON in RSpec, MiniTest or Cucumber, like a boss.

 > The **only** matcher I let my kids play with
 > -- Mom